A unified approach to the Behrens-Fisher problem: 2-fold integral to 1-D integral of Euler--Beta form

 By Euler's integral representation of Gauss' hypergeometric function (see \cite[Chapter 15]{Abramowitz1964}), for $\Re c > 0$, $\int_{0}^{1}\!u^{a-1}(1-u)^{b-1}(1+\lambda u)^{-c} du = B(a,b) {}_{2}F_{1}(c, a; a+b; -\lambda)$, with $B(a,b) = \Gamma(a)\Gamma(b)/\Gamma(a+b)$ so that the Beta factor cancels the $\Gamma(a)\Gamma(b)$ already in $\mathcal C$.
 Letting $\rho(t) = \frac{g^{-1}-h^{-1}}{h^{-1}+t^{2}/(g+h)}$, and organizing the terms together yields

-where $\rho(t)$ is the $t-$adjusted version of $\lambda$ appears in the fully scaled hypergeometric formula.
+where $\rho(t)$ is the $t-$adjusted version of $\lambda$ that appears in the fully scaled hypergeometric formula.

 It is worth noting that the MB representation and Euler-type integral collapses represent two analytically distinct yet ultimately equivalent approaches to deriving the same result.
 For symbolic series manipulations, MB is the preferred approach.
 For compact numeric evaluation, Euler--hypergeometric is preferable. \tabref{tab:mellin_barnes_beta} summarizes the differences between these two approaches.
-Most scientific computing libraries ({\eg}, SciPy) support high-precision evaluation of ${}_{2}F_{1}$ with rigorous error control, enabling accurate computation of $f_{T}(t)$ for any parameters $(\nu_{1}, \nu_{2}, g, h, t)$.
+Scientific computing libraries ({\eg}, SciPy) support high-precision evaluation of ${}_{2}F_{1}$ with rigorous error control, enabling accurate computation of $f_{T}(t)$ for any parameters $(\nu_{1}, \nu_{2}, g, h, t)$.
 Interchanging the two samples, {\ie}, $(g,\nu_{1}) \leftrightarrow (h,\nu_{2})$, leaves $f_{T}(t)$ invariant.
 This follows from the symmetry of ${}_{2}F_{1}(c,a;a+b;-\rho)$ in $(a,b)$ when $\rho \to -\rho$.
 In the equal-variance limit, as $g \to h$, we have $\rho \to 0$ and ${}_{2}F_{1} \to 1$, so \eqref{eq:euler_beta} reduces to the Student $t$ density with $\nu_{1} + \nu_{2}$ degrees of freedom.
 In the large--sample limit, as $\nu_{1}, \nu_{2} \to \infty$, the distribution converges to $\mathcal{N}(0,1)$.
 The asymptotic behavior of ${}_{2}F_{1}(c,a;a+b;-z)$ as $z \to \infty$ follows directly from Euler's integral representation, yielding an $O\left(t^{-(\nu_{1}+\nu_{2}+1)}\right)$ decay.
 This matches the tail derived via complex--residue analysis.
-Term--by--term integration of \eqref{eq:euler_beta} in $t$, under the substitution $t = \sqrt{g+h} \tan \theta$, converts the expression into a sum of Appell $F_{1}$ functions\textemdash making it amenable for numeric evaluation.
+Term--by--term integration of \eqref{eq:euler_beta} in $t$, under the substitution $t = \sqrt{g+h} \tan \theta$, converts the expression into a sum of Appell $F_{1}$ functions\textemdash amenable for numeric evaluation.
+The one-dimensional collapse is the key that unlocks a single Gauss hypergeometric function for $f_{T}$.
+This form encapsulates all parameter dependence in five $\Gamma$'s and one ${}_{2}F_{1}$, is suitable for standard libraries and asymptotic expansions, and shows that the Behrens--Fisher density lives in the classical hypergeometric family, explaining why equal-variance data drop to Student-$t$ (the ${}_{2}F_{1}\!\equiv1$ case) and why odd degrees of freedom collapse to elementary expressions (because the Gauss function terminates).
+Subsequent steps\textemdash cdf calculation, saddle-point corrections, or benchmarking Welch--Satterthwaite\textemdash benefits from having this compact representation.